dbono711/clab-frr-evpn-vxlan/README.md

 ```

 ## Validating Routing & Switching operation on FRR nodes

-**_NOTE: Various Linux configurations are being applied to create the necessary Linux bridges, VXLAN interfaces, and Ethernet sub-interfaces for client connectivity, which are then integrated into FRR’s EVPN and MAC-VRF tables.
-They can be analyzed within the respective ```clients```, ```spine```, or ```leaf``` folders.
-However, this section is primarily focused on the operational commands pertaining to FRR._**

 **_NOTE: All subsequent commands assume that you are able to access the FRR CLI (VTYSH) per [Accessing the container FRR CLI (VTYSH)](#accessing-the-container-frr-cli-vtysh)_**